-As of 31 December 2016, the Bank had 959 domestic branches and offices.
+As of 31 December 2017, the Bank had 937 domestic branches, seven branches in Northern Cyprus, one branch in Malta and representative offices in London, Düsseldorf and Shanghai.
 The Bank conducts cost-benefit studies on an on-going basis in order to determine and maintain the best geographical distribution of branches in Turkey.
-The Bank operates in all 81 cities in Turkey, with approximately half of the Bank's branches being located in the three largest cities (namely İstanbul, Ankara and İzmir).
-The Bank, having reached its target to have a branch in every city in Turkey, does not plan a major investment to its branch network in the near future.
+The Bank operates an extensive distribution network, operating in all 81 cities in Turkey, with approximately half of the Bank's branches being located in the three largest cities (namely Istanbul, Ankara and Izmir).